Skip to content

 5

-The infos2.txt file was created in the bin/Release folder of the project:
+The file infos2.txt has been created in the bin/Release of the project :

 5.6.
 Binary files